What if I told you that you are being watched?

 Perhaps even more important than what parents say to kids is what parents do.
 Here are some challenges for parents:

-Talk to your kids (all ages) about how they feel about their body.
+- Talk to your kids (of all ages) about how they feel about their body.
 All kids make comparisons between their bodies and other kids’ bodies.
-It might be innocent comparisons in first grade (“Sarah has a big tummy”) and more judgmental in eigth grade (“I’m the fattest kid in the class”).
+It might be innocent comparisons in first grade (“Sarah has a big tummy”) and more judgmental in eighth grade (“I’m the fattest kid in the class”).
 Opening up a conversation about this can give you the opportunity to share the important message of accepting all body shapes and sizes.

-Bring up in conversation the fact that of the people we most admire, their body is not typically the source of our inspiration.
+- Bring up in conversation the fact that of the people we most admire, their body is not typically the source of our inspiration.
 Does anyone care whether Rosa Parks had a round tummy?
 Whether Hillary Clinton has cellulite?
-Let’s just say that when a woman’s face someday adorns the $20 bill, I assure you, it won’t be because she had a hot body.
+And when a woman’s face finally adorns the $20 bill, I assure you, it isn't because she had a hot body.